Top Riviera Maya Ruins You Can’t Miss

 Mayan ruins at Uxmal, Yucatan.
 Mexico

 Cancun, Playa del Carmen, Tulum, Akumal, Puerto Morelos… All these destinations have something in common.
 They are all part of what is considered the Riviera Maya.
 It is one of the most popular areas in Mexico in terms of tourism.
 It gathers not just amazing beaches, but crystal clear cenotes and amazing Mayan Archaeological Sites as well.
-These archaeological sites also referred to as “ruins”, are the origin of today’s Riviera Maya society, where millenary cultural practices and knowledge is held by the few existent inhabitants from these places.
+These archaeological sites, also referred to as “ruins”, are the origin of today’s Riviera Maya society, where millenary cultural practices and knowledge are held by the few existent inhabitants from these places.

 Mayan Ruins Riviera Maya